Spring Theme and Centers for Preschoolers

 All About Weather by Huda Harajli MA.
 With this story children will learn all about the four seasons, how clouds form, why it rains, what causes a rainbow, and other phenomena that happen around them every day.

 How the Crayons Saved the Rainbow by Monica Sweeney.
-This cute story talks about how rainbows disappeared living Earth was left with no color … and how a little box of crayons takes upon itself to bring color back to the world.
+This cute story talks about how rainbows disappeared living Earth was left with no color … and how a little box of crayons takes it upon itself to bring color back to the world.

 Let It Rain by Maryann Cocca-Leffler.
 This author celebrates the beginning of Spring talking about how snow is melting, flowers are blooming, light rain is falling, and other signs of this coming season.